glmdgrielson/words/atlas-147.md

 farce and reactions like this weren't helping.
 She was not looking forward to having to justify her lifestyle but she was desperately struggling to adapt.

+Virginia sighed.
+"So, may you introduce me to how you people get to know one another?"

+An smiles for a moment, then drops it for a serious look into her eyes.
+"Okay, Virginia, let me put it to you like this.
+I'm gonna be honest with you.
+You don't sound like you're okay, and we have this thing about not doing things to people that aren't doing okay.
+I'm gonna go recommend you find a med first.
+Okay?"

+Virginia nodded.
+"Okay.
+Thank you, miss."

+"Oh, and drop the formalities."
+Virgina squirmed a little.

 ---